bitcraze/bitcraze-website/src/documentation/start.md

 ## Let's get started!

-If you just bought a Crazyflie 2.1 or Crazyflie 2.1 Brushless and a good way to start is to head over to the getting started guide, to see how to assemble the kit and take off for your first flight.
+If you just bought a Crazyflie 2.x and a good way to start is to head over to the getting started guide, to see how to assemble the kit and take off for your first flight.

-{% inline_button Getting Started with Crazyflie Tutorial; /documentation/tutorials/getting-started-with-crazyflie-2-x/ %}
+{% inline_button Getting Started with Crazyflie 2.0, 2.1(+) Tutorial; /documentation/tutorials/getting-started-with-crazyflie-2-x/ %}

 {% inline_button Getting Started with Crazyflie 2.1 Brushless Tutorial; /documentation/tutorials/getting-started-with-crazyflie-brushless/ %}